 The twins are gone by the time Ellen rises.
-She has a message about her for sale car, texts back that they can see it anytime today.
+She has a message about her car, texts back that they can see it anytime today.
 Text reply five minutes later.
 Katya has already fished around on Edmund's and Carmax for prices, Ellen can get maybe three thousand, more likely twenty five hundred.
 Two more texts, two more appointments.

 She got offers from all three, highest was twenty nine hundred.
 They take the car to a title company, do the paperwork, Ellen has the cash in her pocket.
-Katja picks her up and takes her to the bank, deposit the cash, drive home.
+Katja picks her up and takes her to the bank, deposit most of the cash, drive home.

 Ellen, "That was quick.
 One day."